How to Prevent Constipation - Causes and Remedies

 If you have implemented these changes in your routine and you still can't avoid constipation, visit a gastroenterologist for a full examination to help find out what the cause of constipation is.
 Similarly if it has appeared suddenly and without apparent reason, you should also see a doctor.

-If you'd like to read similar articles to How to Prevent Constipation - Causes and Remedies, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to How to Prevent Constipation - Causes and Remedies, we recommend you visit our Diseases & secondary effects category.